pingcap/docs/develop/dev-guide-gui-vscode-sqltools.md

     - **Connection name**: give this connection a meaningful name.
     - **Connection group**: (optional) give this group of connections a meaningful name.
 Connections with the same group name will be grouped together.
     - **Connect using**: select **Server and Port**.
-    - **Server Address**: enter the IP address or domain name of your TiDB Self-Hosted cluster.
+    - **Server Address**: enter the IP address or domain name of your TiDB Self-Managed cluster.
-    - **Port**: enter the port number of your TiDB Self-Hosted cluster.
+    - **Port**: enter the port number of your TiDB Self-Managed cluster.
     - **Database**: enter the database that you want to connect to.
-    - **Username**: enter the username to use to connect to your TiDB Self-Hosted cluster.
+    - **Username**: enter the username to use to connect to your TiDB Self-Managed cluster.
     - **Password mode**:

         - If the password is empty, select **Use empty password**.